-Hailed as “The adventurous cellist” by The New Yorker Magazine, Robert P. Burkhart is a sought-after performer across New York City’s diverse musical landscape.
-As a soloist, chamber musician, orchestral principal, section player, and Broadway musician, he has performed in nearly every major concert hall in New York, in more than 30 states across the country, and internationally around the globe.
+Hailed as “The adventurous cellist” by The New Yorker Magazine, Robert P. Burkhart performs all across New York City’s diverse musical landscape.
+As a soloist, chamber musician, orchestral principal, section player, and Broadway musician, he has performed in most major concert halls in New York, in more than 30 states across the country, and internationally.

 As chamber music collaborator, Robert has performed at Alice Tully Hall, Bargemusic, Carnegie Weill Recital Hall, Merkin Hall, and The Rose Studio at Chamber Music Society of Lincoln Center.
 He has been a guest artist with Absolute Ensemble, Fireworks Ensemble, Musica Reginae, Performers of Westchester, Perspectives Ensemble, and SONYC.
 Accompanying dance, he has performed with the Mark Morris Dance Group chamber ensemble and with renowned tap artist Savion Glover.